catalystneuro/ndx-ibl/README.md

 #### Python usage:

 **Using ONE API**
 Use the ONE documentation to learn about ONE specific search keywords to retrieve and EID of interest.
-THen retrieve the info and populate like shown below.
+Then retrieve the info and populate like shown below.
 Alternatively, you can can also create a dictionary by manually entering correct data.
 ```python
 import datetime